keflanagan/MomentofUntruth/README.md

 Trained model checkpoints [here](https://drive.google.com/drive/folders/1aH6mXYrGwBuJeHbAtM8j9cHxi8W3T08j?usp=sharing)

-Download the pretrained checkpoint and place it in the dir 'UniVTG-NA/results/pretrained_only'
+Download the pretrained checkpoint and place it in the dir `UniVTG-NA/results/pretrained_only`

-Place the trained model checkpoints in the dir ''UniVTG-NA/results/mr-{dataset}/finetuned'
+Place the trained model checkpoints in the dir `UniVTG-NA/results/mr-{dataset}/finetuned`

 ## Training

-The following should all be run from the 'UniVTG-NA' directory.
+The following should all be run from the `UniVTG-NA` directory.

 Set `--resume` to the path to the pretrained model in the train bash script